ravcom71/Bikes-in-Gdansk-and-Cracow/README.md

-# Bikes_Gdansk_Cracow
+# Bikes in Gdansk and Cracow
+Analysis of bike rides and accidents in Gdansk and Cracow in 2019.
 Analiza przejazdów oraz wypadków rowerowych w Gdańsku i Krakowie w roku 2019.